Blog

 Co-Founder of CatDoes

-TL;DR: CatDoes is a no-code AI platform that builds complete mobile apps from a text prompt and publishes them to the App Store and Google Play.
+TL;DR: CatDoes is a no-code AI platform that builds complete mobile apps and websites from a text prompt — and publishes them to the App Store, Google Play, or the web with custom domains.
 Cursor is an AI-powered code editor that helps developers write, refactor, and debug code faster.
 They solve different problems for different people.
-If you want a finished app without coding, pick CatDoes.
+If you want a finished app or website without coding, pick CatDoes.
 If you already code and want to move faster, pick Cursor.

 Table of Contents